-Writing: Text Types and Purposes (3), Production and Distribution of Writing (4) Visual & Performing Arts Standards (Theatre): B1, C1
+Anchor Standards for Writing: 3 Visual & Performing Arts Standards (Theatre): A1, B1, B2, C1

 MOVEMENTS AND THEIR IMPACT

 - Compare/contrast the women's suffrage movement with another social/political movement in the United States (such as the Farm Worker's Movement, the Red Power Movement, anti-war movements, the Disability Rights Movement, the Reproductive Justice Movement, LGBTQ movements, environmental movements, etc.) - Compare/contrast the women's suffrage movement with other women's rights movements around the world. - Compare/contrast the movement with another social/political movement in another country (such as the Umbrella Movement in Hong Kong; Anti-Apartheid in South Africa, Arab Spring in Middle East/North Africa, the Cultural Revolution in China, etc.)